Gomuro/PyMasterBot/utils/Handlers/README.md

     From the message (that is received as a function argument) a keyword is generated to search for the documentation.

-    3. The function will search for the documentation using the Pydoc library and retrieve the relevant information.
+    3. The function will search for the documentation using the `inspect` library and retrieve the relevant information.

     4. The retrieved documentation will be sent as a message back to the user via the Telegram bot.